Epidemic models with digital and manual contact tracing: Numerical Investigation

-In this section, we numerically compare the effects of digital and manual tracing and the combined model.
-We also investigate the effect of the testing rate $\delta$, where we vary the fraction getting tested: $\delta/(\delta+\gamma)$ rather than varying $\delta.$ For all the numerical results below (except Table \ref{tab:comparect}), we set the epidemic parameters to be fixed: $\beta = 6/7, \gamma =1/7$ so that the reproduction number without any testing or contact tracing is $\beta/\gamma=6$.
-When also considering diagnosis ($\delta >0$) , we would have the basic reproduction number $R_0 = {\beta}/({\gamma + \delta})$ smaller than 6.
+In this section, we numerically illustrate the effects of digital contact tracing, as well as the combined effect of both types of contact tracing.
+For all the numerical results below (except Table \ref{tab:compare_ct}), we set the epidemic parameters to be fixed: $\beta = \frac{6}{7}, \gamma =\frac{1}{7}$ so that the reproduction number without any testing or contact tracing is ${\beta}/{\gamma}=6$.
+When also considering diagnosis ($\delta >0$), we would have the basic reproduction number $R_0 = {\beta}/({\gamma+\delta})$ smaller than 6.
+The code used for this section is available on GitHub at \cite{githublink}.